 Safety is our primary concern.
-In inclement weather, fishing trips may be rescheduled if the captain deems it necessary.
+During inclement weather.
+Fishing trips may be rescheduled or even canceled if the captain deems it necessary.
 Inclement weather would be; High Winds, Rough Seas, or Heavy Rain for the entire day. **FULL REFUND OF DEPOSIT WILL BE GIVEN - ONLY IF CAPTAIN DECIDES IT'S UNSAFE TO FISH**

 * What NOT to bring on the boat!

 NO BANANAS!
 Just don't do it!
 Bananas on boats are BAD LUCK!

 Tanning oil on a boat is very dangerous and should be saved for the beach.
 Nobody wants to try to hold onto something and find themselves in the ocean because there was oil left on that part of the boat from another passenger.
 Sunblock is fine.